-Table 5 show the results of document level sentiment classification using synset replacement strategy based on similarity metrics.
+Table 5 shows classification result using synset replacement strategy based on similarity metrics.
 The results of the classifier trained on synsets alone, without any replacement, is taken as the baseline.

 SenSim(TM) variant obtains the best classification accuracy among the various metrics analyzed.
 It achieves an accuracy of 90.17%.
 Even though the improvement is marginal, reader must note that no complex features are used for training this classifier.
 All variants of SenSim, except for SenSim(SD) achieve a 90% classification accuracy.
 Compared to the baseline, other WordNet metrics also have better classification accuracies.